ansys/pymapdl/docs/source/user_guide/mapdl.rst

     mapdl.esel('s', 'type', '', 1)

-or these commands can be called using parameters:
+or these commands can be called using keyword arguments:

 .. code:: python